-It could even be a colleague.
+It could even be a colleague or college mate who offered you dissertation help.
 It is also important to make friends at work, people you can turn to while at work to relieve stress.

 Reaching out for social support could mean you making a call to someone after you’ve had a bad day, finding time to pay them a visit or inviting them to come spend some time at your place.

 The problem with some people is that they feel insecure about sharing their difficult situation with others.
 However, as humans, we naturally feel better when we are able to talk about the issues bothering us.
 Talking about what is causing you stress is one of the effective ways to manage it.

 You must have heard of this popular quote:

 This means that in order to be healthy and fit, you need to eat well.
 One thing you should understand is that what you eat can have a great impact on your stress levels.

 Most times, we get swallowed up in activities that we skip meals.
 What we eat, as proven by studies can have a significant impact on your overall wellbeing.
 Another saying goes thus: